Summary

 Engage

-Display the guiding questions for this lesson, found on slide three of the teacher slides.
+Display the essential questions for this lesson, found on slide 3 of the Lesson Slides.
 Tell students that we will look at how two patriots, Patrick Henry and Thomas Paine, contributed to the journey toward revolution in the American colonies.

-Transition to slide four, displaying Patrick Henry's famous quote, "Give me liberty or give me death!"
-Ask students to think about the question, "What might you be willing to die for?"
+Transition to slide 4, displaying Patrick Henry's famous quote, "Give me liberty or give me death!"
+Ask students to think about the quote.
+Give them 2-3 minutes to make their responses.

 Explore

-Display slide six and distribute the T-Chart student handout.
+Display slide 6 and using the T-Chart strategy, distribute the T-Chart student handout (attached).
 Tell students that they will be watching Patrick Henry deliver his speech to the 2nd Virginia Convention.
 A link to the YouTube video can be found here.
-The URL is also listed in resources at the end of this lesson and in the notes on slide six.
+The URL is also listed in resources at the end of this lesson and in the notes on slide 6.
 As they watch the video (which is five minutes in length), ask them to jot down on the left-hand side of the T-Chart any reasons that Henry gives the Virginia delegates to fight British rule.

 Assign students to partners.
-After the video, have partners discuss what they wrote down as Henry's reasons for fighting British rule.
+After the video, have partners discuss what they wrote down on their T-Charts as Henry's reasons for fighting British rule.
 Ask students to add to their list any new reasons that arose from the conversation with their partner.

-After partners have discussed and added reasons to their list, pass out highlighters and the written version of Patrick Henry's speech.
-Display slide seven and lead a Categorical Highlighting activity.
+After partners have discussed and added reasons to their list, pass out highlighters and the written version of Patrick Henry's Speech (attached).
+Display slide 7 and lead a Categorical Highlighting activity.
 Have pairs look for any more reasons for resistance to British rule they may have missed in the video but are present in the written speech.
 Ask students to add these additional reasons to their T-Chart list.

 Before moving on to the next activity, have partners share out some of the reasons for fighting British rule that they found either in the video or written speech.